-Best Inns for Whale Watching on the California Coast
+Whale Watching from Boutique Hotels Along the California Coast

 Through winter and early spring, over 25,000 gray whales cruise the California coast during their annual migration.
 Every year, the whales swim between their feeding grounds in the Arctic to the warm lagoons of Mexico, where they mate and give birth to calves.
 The 10,000 to 14,000-mile round-trip trek is the longest annual migration of any mammal on earth.

-The whales usually travel within a couple of miles of land, making it visible from shore.
+The whales usually travel within a couple of miles of land, making them visible from shore.
 Along the California coast, you can catch sight of migrating gray whales spouting, diving, and breaching between December and April.
-But the best months for whale watching are March and April when mothers and calves travel closest to shore to avoid predators on their journey north.
+But the best months for whale watching are March and April, when mothers and calves travel closest to shore to avoid predators on their journey north.

-Whale-watching tours depart from numerous harbors up and down the coast, but for a more tranquil whale-watching adventure, book a stay at one of California’s coastal inns.
-With creature comforts and panoramic ocean views, these inns offer cozy perches for gazing out in wonder.
+Whale-watching tours depart from numerous harbors up and down the coast, but for a more tranquil whale-watching adventure, book a stay at one of California’s coastal boutique hotels.
+With creature comforts and panoramic ocean views, these hotels offer cozy perches for gazing out in wonder.

 Westport Hotel